saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 endmodule
 ```

-The select signal determines which input is connected to the output.
+The value of the select input determines which data input reaches the output.

 Conceptually: